savaslabs/savaslabs.github.io/_pages/drupal-developer.md

 + You have
   + great communication skills
   + an interest in collaborating and sharing
-  + an interest in learning/teaching/growing
+  + an interest in learning, teaching and growing
   + a detail-oriented approach
   + pride in the quality of your work
 + You have substantial experience with